lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 - non-negative: Poisson distribution (works for integers as well as continuous targets), log link
 - interval $[0, 1]$: Binomial distribution, logit link

 Once you have chosen the first four points, what remains is to find a good feature matrix $X$.
-Similarly to classical linear models, and unlike other machine learning algorithms such as boosted trees, there are very few hyperparemeters to tune.
+Similarly to classical linear models there are very few hyperparemeters to tune.
 A typical hyperparemeter is regularization strength.
 Therefore the big leverage to improve your model is manual feature engineering of $X$ (_encoding? selecting features?_).

 #### Strengths